-As at the valuation date, the Group's consolidated total assets mainly consisted of cash and cash equivalents held primarily with highly rated financial institutions.
-Cash and cash equivalents comprise cash balances and call deposits with original maturities of three months or less or deposits which can be called within a three-month span.
-As at 31 December 2021, cash and cash equivalents, which are carried in the statement of financial position at face value, amounted to € 101,441,757 under IFRS.
+As at the valuation date, the Group's consolidated total assets mainly consisted of cash and cash equivalents and investments (deposits placed) with primarily highly rated financial institutions.
+Cash and cash equivalents comprise cash balances and term deposits with maturities of up to three years or less.
+As at 31 December 2022, cash and cash equivalents, which are carried in the statement of financial position at face value, amounted to €63,436,202 under IFRS of which are cash and cash equivalents with the remaining are funds held to maturity.

-In relation to the valuation of assets under Solvency II, Table D.2 shows that the value of cash and cash equivalents in the Group's financial statements is split into deposits other than cash equivalents and into cash and cash equivalents.
+In relation to the valuation of assets under Solvency II, Table D.1 shows that the value of cash and cash equivalents in the Group's financial statements is split into deposits other than cash equivalents and into cash and cash equivalents.
 This is because under the Solvency II valuation a distinction is made between demand and non-demand (term) fixed income deposits (as discussed under Section C.2).